-What if we have our own known sperm donor?
+What if I/we have our own known sperm donor?

 Someone you know you want to be the sperm donor is called a known sperm donor.

-The first step is to have him do a semen analysis before coming to RSC to ensure he is a good candidate for sperm donation.
+The first step is to have your potential sperm donor complete a semen analysis before coming to RSC to ensure he is a good candidate for sperm donation.

-He would then undergo screening and testing required by the FDA, and can be accomplished in a single visit to RSC.
-He may also provide a semen sample to be frozen and stored for your treatment cycle.
-Depending on your treatment plan, he may need to freeze more than one sample which may require additional visits to the clinic.
+Your potential donor would then undergo screening and testing, as required by the FDA.
+This can be accomplished in a single visit to RSC.
+Your sperm donor may also provide a semen sample to be frozen and stored for your treatment cycle.
+Depending on your treatment plan, more than one sample may be needed (which may require additional visits to the clinic).

 I/we will need to use donor sperm.
 How do we go about selecting/purchasing sperm?